xy-nyxy/AnotherEternity/README.md

 </div>

-<h3 align="center">The theme is still in pre-alpha developement state.
+<h3 align="center">The theme is still in alpha developement state.
 Please be patient while I fix and add new features.</h3>
 <h3 align="center">Thanks for understanding.</h3>

 <div align="center">